y-sakakihara/yuworkshop2025/index.md

     - 23K19048 for Ryusuke Jinno (PI)
     - 22K20365 for Yuki Sakakihara (PI)

-- Grant-in-Aid for Scientific Research (Young Scientist)
+- Grant-in-Aid for Early-Career Scientists
     - 22K14034 for Asuka Ito (PI)
     - 19K14702 for Ippei Obata (PI)

+- Grant-in-Aid for Exploratory Research
+    - 23K17687 for Ryusuke Jinno (co-PI)

 - Grant-in-Aid for Scientific Research (B)
     - 22H01221 for Minoru Eto (co-PI)

-The venue and facilities are provided by Yamagata University
+The venue and facilities are provided by Yamagata University.

 <img src="KAKENHIlogo_L.jpg" width="240"> <img src="YU-logomark01.png" width="460">